lorainelab/integrated-genome-browser/README.txt

    and genometry subdirectories, respectively, relative to the top-level IGB release directory (this happens automatically when building via the ant 'jar' task),
-2) all third-party required jars are in a subdirectory called 'lib' relative to the top-level IGB release directory, and
+2) all third-party required jars are in a subdirectory called 'ext' relative to the top-level IGB release directory, and
 3) it is executed in the top-level IGB release directory.

-Running with ant:

-Use the ant task 'run' to run the program from within ant.
-You must let ant know the location of the external resources.
-For example, if the files are located in '/home/gregg/lib', then use:

-'ant -Dlib.dir=/home/gregg/lib run'

 ----------------- RUNNING GENOVIZ TUTORIALS ------------------